kotobuki/funnel/trunk/README_en.txt

 INTRODUCTION
 --------------------------------------------------------------------
 Funnel is a toolkit for physical computing.
-Funnel supports Arduino I/O boards, Gainer I/O modules, XBee wireless modems and FIO (Funnel I/O) boards.
+Funnel supports Arduino boards, Gainer I/O modules, XBee wireless modems and Arduino Fio or FIO boards.
 The user can set filters for input or outputs ports.
 Filtering can include range division, filters like LPF & HPF, scaling and oscillators.